Insurance Agent Virtual Assistant To Increase Your Profit

 The simple answer is no. Research has found that 62% of hiring managers have looked to remote working talent to assist them.

 Many job seekers are not keen to travel to an office.
 Such folk opt for working remotely − if they are forced to travel, they will ask for higher salaries.
+A recent Gallup survey showed that 54% of employees would leave their current jobs for one that offers more flexible work time, underscoring that flexibility through remote work is now a critical factor in employee satisfaction and retention.

 How does one source great people to benefit a business?